quantumdude836/BugsDecomp/README.md

 have the ability to check the registry for an installed copy of BBLiT.

 The default command line is `/b00 /win /x1024 /y768 /opengl`, which starts the game in windowed mode, 1024x768, with the OpenGL renderer.
+More information about game options can be found [here](doc\internals.md#options).